yafatek/turqV2/README.md

 ## About

-[Turq.io](https://turq.io) funds, enables, and pipelines signature ready Legislation created by everyday people.
+[Turq.io](https://turq.io) funds, enables, and pipelines state & local signature ready Legislation created by everyday people.
 To learn more about the philosophy behind the platform, see [turq.io/about](https://turq.io/about).

 ## Contributing